You may consider this Guide optional. As you’ve decided to go ahead with the sale without making any changes to the business.

 Although the business model doesn’t factor in risk or the competition, it does provide a handy checklist of the key structural building blocks in your business.

-There are nine elements, with your Value Proposition at the centre:
+There are nine elements, with your Value Proposition at the center:

 - Value Proposition – to satisfy customer needs